COntactAboutWorks

 Upon completion of our interviews and the analysis of all the qualitative data, I then moved to creating mid-fidelity mockups of Kidsband in Axure.
 The design was fueled by insights found from the interviews and qualitative data.
 The primary piece being that the signup process should be quick and seamless during one's busy schedule.
 A few of our participants agreed to being participating in a short usability test of the current low fidelity state of Kidsband.
 Design iterations were following the usability test to get the product closer to more of a high-fidelity state.

-At the start of 2020, I embarked on a journey to redesign Kidsband.
 When I looked back at the project, I found that it appeared very outdated, and also lacked a lot of essential new features that would make it a powerful contender for the current times.
 I performed a new competitive analysis with new and well known names on the market in which Kidsband could compete with, such as the Apple Watch.

 Portfolio